ai-for-java/openai4j/README.md

+# ⚠️This repository is no longer maintained ⚠️

 # Java client library for OpenAI API

 This is an unofficial Java client library that helps to connect your Java applications with OpenAI API.